Nagasaki45/floor-control/experiments/README.md

 ### `predictions/LSTM`

 Same as `predictions/FCD` but with sample rate of 20Hz.
+Files starting with `full` are for the full model and files starting with `partial` are for the partial model (no voice activity feature).

 ### `predictions/VAD`